Oliver Gilbert (lichenologist): Awards and honours

-He was president of the British Lichen Society from 1976 until 1978 and editor of the its bi-annual bulletin from 1980 until 1989.
+He was president of the British Lichen Society from 1976 until 1978 and editor of its bi-annual bulletin from 1980 until 1989.
 In 1997, he was made an honorary member of the society and in 2004 was awarded its Ursula Duncan Award in recognition of his outstanding contribution to the study of lichens in Britain.
 The Caledonian lichen Catillaria gilbertii was named in his honour by colleagues Alan Fryday and Brian John Coppins in 1996.
 They noted that the naming of this species, which produces twice the usual number of ascospores in its asci, was "particularly appropriate given the pre-disposition of the Gilbert family for producing twice the usual number of offspring at a time; Dr Gilbert himself is a twin and he also has twin daughters".
 However, inheritance of a tendency to have non-identical twins is a maternal characteristic; there is no inheritance of a tendency to have identical twins.